Skip to main content

 Understanding EREs

 As of January 1st 2026, a new regulatory framework in the Netherlands allows eligible Electric Vehicle (EV) charging point owners the opportunity to generate revenue through emissiereductie-eenheden (EREs).The purpose of this system is to administratively record the use of renewable electricity in the transport sector and to count it national renewable energy targets.
-However, it is important to note that the Dutch ERE legislation is currently preliminary and not yet finalised; requirements remain subject to change.
+However, it is important to note that the Dutch ERE legislation is currently provisional and not yet finalised; requirements remain subject to change.

 What are EREs?